gsri-18/BEE-102-2025-Assignment/Q2-Markov transition matrix/README.md

 ## Summary

-This project demonstrates how a simple yet powerful tool like a **`defaultdict`** combined with data normalization and visualization can unlock meaningful patterns in DNA sequences.
+This solution demonstrates how a simple yet powerful tool like a **`defaultdict`** combined with data normalization and visualization can unlock meaningful patterns in DNA sequences.
 By efficiently building and displaying Markov transition matrices, we gain a window into the language of life encoded in nucleotide sequences.

 ---